Disorders That Disrupt Sleep (Parasomnias)

 Patients with sleepwalking disorder show complex automatic behaviors, such as wandering aimlessly, carrying objects without any purpose, going outdoors, and performing other activities of varying complexity and duration (even driving).
 Persons affected with the disorder usually have their eyes wide open in a stare.
 They may mumble; however, communication with a person who is sleepwalking is usually poor or impossible.
 This disorder occurs in the slow-wave stages of NREM sleep.
 Safety proofing the sleep environment is an important consideration.
 Alarms on doors and windows and gates on stairs can be placed if appropriate.

 REM sleep behavior disorder

 Patients with REM sleep behavior disorder (RBD) act out distinctly altered dreams that are vivid, intense, action-packed, and violent.
 Dream-enacting behaviors include talking, yelling, punching, kicking, sitting, jumping out of bed, arm flailing, and grabbing.
 An acute form may occur during withdrawal from ethanol or sedative-hypnotic drugs.
 See REM Sleep Behavior Disorder.

 Restless legs syndrome and periodic limb movement disorder

-Restless legs syndrome and periodic limb movement disorder are common disorders that often may coexist.
+Restless legs syndrome and periodic limb movement disorder are classified as Sleep Related Movement Disorders.
+They are common disorders that often may coexist.
 The primary symptom of restless legs syndrome is insomnia (inability to sleep), whereas periodic leg movement disorder is a well-recognized cause of excessive daytime sleepiness.
 Nearly all persons with restless legs syndrome have periodic limb movements, and only few persons with periodic limb movement disorder also have restless legs syndrome.